-To support media professional in conflict zones, the international community offers different help – funding and material.
-FPU has many projects to help journalist in distress and train them before embarking on a dangerous mission.
+To support media professional in conflict zones, the international community offers different forms of help, such as funding and material help.
+FPU has many projects to help journalist in distress, and train them before embarking on a dangerous mission.
+For instance:

 - The Safety Guide for Journalists is a handbook to protect journalists in the field.
 It has been distributed in Iraq by FPU and UNESCO to provide instructions for better and safe dealing with journalists at all checkpoints throughout Iraq.
 The 14-page guide offers tools and guidance for working in a high-risk environment.
 More information